Variable manipulation

 Completed

-In previous units, you saw that every variable name needs to be enclosed in percentage characters to make the platform interpret it as a variable.
+In previous units, you learned that you need to enclose every variable name in percentage characters to make the platform interpret it as a variable.

-The percentage sign is used as a special character to denote variables.
-The platform evaluates any expression between percentage as a variable.
+The percentage sign is a special character that denotes variables.
+The platform evaluates any expression between percentage signs as a variable.

 Screenshot of a variable with the percentage notation.

-If you want to use the percentage sign as a simple character in a hardcoded text, you have to combine it with the backslash (\) character.
+If you want to use the percentage sign as a simple character in hardcoded text, combine it with the backslash (\) character.

-Power Automate for desktop enables you to create complex expressions containing hardcoded values, variable names, arithmetic operations, comparisons, logical operations, and parentheses.
+Power Automate desktop app enables you to create complex expressions containing hardcoded values, variable names, arithmetic operations, comparisons, logical operations, and parentheses.
+The following example combines Salary and Bonus and checks to see if they're greater than Average, producing Boolean output.

 Screenshot of an expression with arithmetic and logical operators.